What disqualifies you from filing for Bankruptcy?

-It’s not always as simple as debt.
-Legal, financial and procedural factors can save you from filing.
+It’s not always as simple as the amount of your debt or income.
+Legal, financial, and procedural factors can also prevent you from filing for Bankruptcy.
+And other options may be more suitable for resolving your debt problems than Bankruptcy.
 Let’s break down exactly who qualifies and who doesn’t.

-Filing for bankruptcy is the last option when the debt spiral is out of control.
+Filing for Bankruptcy is the last option when the debt spiral is out of control.
 But not everyone qualifies.
-There are strict rules about who can and cannot file and violating those can disqualify your case.
+There are strict rules about who can and cannot file, and violating these rules can disqualify your case.

-Legal Factors That May Disqualify You from Filing Bankruptcies
+Legal Factors That May Disqualify You from Filing for Bankruptcy

-Many think bankruptcy is open to all who are struggling financially.
-There are clear legal thresholds and red flags that can block you from filing.
+Many people believe that Bankruptcy is available to everyone who is struggling to pay their debts.
+But there are clear legal thresholds and red flags that can block you from proceeding with a case, even though technically, someone can still file it.

 Failure to Complete Credit Counseling

-Before you even file, you’re legally required to complete a credit counseling from an approved provider within 180 days.
+Before filing, by law, you must complete credit counseling from an approved provider within 180 days.
 Want to skip this step?
-You’ll be disqualified immediately.
+You’ll be disqualified, and the Court will automatically dismiss your case.

 Previous Bankruptcy Discharges